EasyChris/obsidian-to-notion/README.md

 [![GitLab latest release](https://badgen.net/github/release/Easychris/obsidian-to-notion/)](https://github.com/Easychris/obsidian-to-notion/releases)

-Obsidian share to Notion [中文文档](README-zh.md)
+Share of obsidian to Notion [中文文档](README-zh.md)

-Share obsidian files to Notion with one click, and auto add Notion share link in obsidian
+Sharing files from Obsidian to Notion with a single click, and Obsidian will automatically add the Notion share link

-If it can be helpful to you, welcome to give a star supports
+You are welcome to offer it a star if it can benefit you.

 ![](./doc/1.gif)